-I realize it sounds like a small thing – my dad was not a complete obstacle to my mother’s career.
-But I have seen the reverse pretty frequently, even in subtle ways.
-It occurred to me recently that a lot of men will block their wives from advancing in their careers, even when it also harms them in the process.
-Further, men who don’t actively impede are still unlikely to do much to support their wives, particularly when such support is to their own detriment, and if the wife is not earning as much.
+This sounds like a small thing, but my dad was not a complete obstacle to my mother’s career.
+I have seen the reverse pretty frequently, even in subtle ways.
+A lot of men will block their wives from advancing in their careers, even when it harms them in the process.
+Other men do little to support their wives’ careers, particularly when such support is to their own detriment, and if the wife is not earning as much.

 My mom is an all-around superhuman.
 I mean, she followed her career.
 She worked full-time and cooked us dinner from scratch every night, which we ate sometimes as late as 9pm.
 This is not to mention that she moved across the world to a country where she had no connections, little money, and didn’t speak the language.
 (Same for my dad).
 So yeah, my mom is amazing.
 But my dad played a significant role in helping my mom’s career, something I think is notable and rare.
 Having two income earners really helped their/our financial stability.

 My parents’ route is not the only way to success.
 Obviously a lot of immigrants start businesses (i.e. they take riskier routes instead of making safe bets).
 This is just my parents’ story.
 Of course there’s a fair amount of luck involved.
 My parents are still married.
 None of their kids had health problems.
 They didn’t get sick or disabled.
 They weren’t unemployed for long stints.